 The fire was started on 6 July 2013.
 He was pulled out of the building by firefighters and taken to the Royal Surrey County Hospital but died five days later on 11 July 2013.
 When he was saved from the fire, he was unconscious and never regained consciousness before he died.

 A fireman that attended the scene said, 'From the door, there was thick black smoke and it was hot in there.
 We crawled on our hands and knees and visibility was very faint.
 We saw a person on the floor near the kitchen, lying on his back.
 He was unresponsive, and we lifted him up and carried him outside'.

 His post-mortem concluded that he had died from the injuries he received from the fire.
 The pathologist said that his cause of death was primarily due to multiple organ failure with a blood clot, in the context of the inhalation of fire fumes and burns.
-He said that soot was found in his vocal chords and lungs, and that his carboxyhaemoglobin levels were high.
+He said that soot was found in his vocal cords and lungs, and that his carboxyhaemoglobin levels were high.
 He noted that Frederyk Kucharski had been a non-smoker and had not been intoxicated at the time of the fire.
 He added that there were burns found on Frederyk Kucharski’s shoulders, upper back, scalp, eyebrows, ears, chin, chest and on one thumb'